tobiforsdyke/dev-template/README.md

 ## Instructions:

-1. Edit the **package.json** file 'project name', 'description' and 'keywords'.
+1. Edit the **package.json** file 'project name' **MUST BE THE SAME AS THE PROJECT FOLDER NAME IT IS IN**, 'description' and 'keywords'.
 Add git repository in 3 places or delete those parts.
-Uncomment the git references.

 2. Either use this folder as the base folder for the project or copy the 4 files into the actual project folder.